seanox/aspect-js/manual/en/markup.md

 continuously during the input and in case of an invalid value an error message is written into the attribute `title`, or in case of a valid value the content is deleted from the attribute `title`.
-Below the input field is the control output of the corresponding field in the JavaScript model.
+Below the input field is the control output of the corresponding field in the JavaScript object (model).
 This field is only synchronized if the validate method return the value `true`.

 ## Expression Language